ezYakaEagle442/aca-java-petclinic-mic-srv/README.md

 The config files are located in each micro-service at src\main\resources\applicationinsights.json The Java agent is downloaded in the App container, you can have a look at a Docker file, example at [./docker/petclinic-customers-service/Dockerfile](./docker/petclinic-customers-service/Dockerfile)

+The Application Insights [Connection String](./iac/bicep/aca/main.bicep#L234) [set in the Apps](./iac/bicep/aca/aca.bicep#L736) is retrieved from the [AppInsights Resource](./iac/bicep/aca/pre-req.bicep#L126) created at the pre-req provisionning stage.

 to get the App logs :
 ```bash
 az monitor log-analytics query \